slaclab/slic/README.md

 ### Required Tools

-* gcc 4.8 or greater (prob 4.9 or greater is preferable)
+* Recent gcc compiler toolahin (tested with GCC 7 on CentOS7)
-    * You cannot use the default gcc on RHE6 or similarly old distros so you would need to install one yourself or use a dev toolset.
+    * You cannot use the default gcc on RHE6 or similarly old distros, so you would need to install one yourself or use a dev toolset.
+    * The build is not compatible with gcc 4.8.5 now due to Geant4 updates.
-* CMake ~3.0 or greater (tested with 3.6)
+* CMake 3.8 or greater due to Geant4 build system (tested with 3.17)

 ### Initial Setup